 Note: Remember, LaunchPad is helpful but not required for the course.

 Papers—ugh!
 You may ask, or others may ask you, what can you do with a BS in psychology?
 Good question.
 Here’s one answer.
 If you can write well—you can find a job.
 Prospective employers are always looking for people with solid writing skills.
 So, like many things in life, practice makes perfect—or at least improves whatever you are working at.
 You will read two articles and write a 2–3 page reaction paper based on each article.
-One thing I will want you to do toward the end of the paper—about the last fourth of the paper—is to connect a Gospel or LDS perspective into the paper.
+One thing I will want you to do toward the end of the paper—about the last fourth of the paper—is to connect a spiritual perspective into the paper.

 Note: Be sure to submit your papers in Word .DOC or .DOCX format.